sourcegraph/about/handbook/engineering/security/index.md

 --------------------------

+## How we pay out bounties

+When a reported vulnerability is fixed, the security team will decide upon an appropriate bounty, and follow up with the reporter.
+A simple template response is

+> We have fixed the vulnerability you reported in the following PR: $PRLINK
+>This fix is included in the following versions of Sourcegraph: $SGVERSION

+>A bounty of $BOUNTYVAL will be awarded.
+To pay the bounty, we require the following information:
+>1.
+Email or full mobile phone number
+>2.
+Full name (first and last)
+>3.
+Country/region of residence

+>You [may/may not] disclose details of this vulnerability publicly

+Note that in accordance with our goals of transparency, we should always try to allow public disclosure whenever possible.

+When the reporter gives us this information, we currently [forward this to finance](https://about.sourcegraph.com/handbook/ops/finance#getting-invoices-paid) to pay the bounty.
+If volume increases to more than a few bounties per month, we will pay the bounty by way of a PayPal account controlled by the security team manager, linked to their brex card.

 ## How we Work

 On the security team, we work by planning, tracking, and reviewing - creating a feedback mechansim targeting our own continuous improvement based on the things we learn.